Jemis-Tejani/jemis-tejani.github.io/README.md

 - ✅ **Fully Responsive Design** – Seamlessly adapts to desktop, tablet, and mobile screens.
 - 🎨 **Theme Color Switcher** – Includes 5 customizable color themes with a simple click.
 - 🌙 **Dark Mode Toggle** – Easily switch between light and dark mode for better user experience.
+- ⌨️ **Keyboard Shortcut ('S')** – Press the S key to quickly toggle the Theme Color Switcher.
+- 💾 **Persistent Theme Settings** – Dark/light mode and selected color theme are saved using localStorage so they remain after refreshing or reopening the site.
 - 📄 **Download CV Option** – One-click download button to get my resume in PDF format.
 - ✨ **Typing Text Animation** – Smooth typing effect for dynamic introduction using `Typed.js`.
 - 🧭 **Smooth Navigation** – Sidebar-based navigation with active section highlight and transitions.